deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   Rotate the encoder, the setpoint will be shown, continue rotating to adjust it.<br>
   After 1 second of inactivity it will return to normal mode.<br>
 - **Sleep/Standby modes**<br>
-  You can manually enter lower power modes by clicking and rotating counter-clockwise.<br>
+  You can manually enter lower power modes by making a counter-clockwise drag-rotation.<br>
   The sequence would be [run/boost mode]->[standby mode]->[sleep mode].<br>
   If button wake is enabled, encoder activity will resume normal mode, otherwise only the display brightness will be restored.<br>
   Wake-up rouces are the enconder (If enabled) or handle wake input sensor (If shake wake is enabled or in stand mode).<br>